antonisstou/Optimization-of-C-program-by-rearrange-computations-and-parallelization-with-openmp/README.md

 Some more files.

-code_performance_improvement.png: diagram that shows the code performance.
+code_performance_improvement.png: Diagram that shows the code performance. ploting.m: Octave script to plot the performance diagram.